aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-bezier-curves-java-aspose-imaging/_index.md

 ### License Acquisition

-- **Free Trial:** Start with a 30-day free trial to test Aspose.Imaging features.
+- **Free Trial:** Start with a 30‑day free trial to test Aspose.Imaging features.
 - **Temporary License:** Apply for a temporary license if you need more time to evaluate.
-- **Purchase:** For long-term use, consider purchasing a full license.
+- **Purchase:** For long‑term use, consider purchasing a full license.

-Once set up, initialize Aspose.Imaging by importing necessary classes and setting your licensing information.
-This setup ensures that all features are available without restrictions during development.
+Once set up, initialize Aspose.Imaging by importing the necessary classes and applying your license file.
+This ensures all features are unlocked during development.

 ## Implementation Guide

 ### Drawing Bezier Curve Feature

 Drawing a Bezier curve involves several steps to configure and render the image correctly.
-Let's break it down:
+Let’s break it down:

 #### Step 1: Configure BMP Options